Can I Afford To Use A Tutorial College?

-The thing that you need to bear in mind is that most privately educated youngsters spend five to ten years or even more at private school which, indeed, only the very wealthiest can afford for one child, let alone several.
-However, most people don’t need the services of a tutorial college for more than a year, that usually being for their last year of GCSEs or for the last year of A levels, or for a re-take year.
-Bear in mind that a reasonably conscientious student can expect to learn a fair bit more in a year at a tutorial college than in the same time at school, as the tuition is more intensive.
-And in exam terms, students at tutorial colleges tend to continue beavering away at tutorials, rather than having time off for ‘study’ leave.
+Something to bear in mind is that most privately educated youngsters spend five to ten years or even more at private schools which, indeed, only the very wealthiest can afford – for even one child, let alone several.
+However, most people only require the services of a tutorial college for one academic year, that usually being either the final year of their GCSEs, the final year of A levels, or for a re-take year.